We now have a project file that fully describes our environment, and can be

 was put in the

-Of course, we always want more control.
-This section will show you how to specify the compilation switches that the various tools involved in the building of the executable should use.
+Of course, we might want more control.
+This section shows you how to specify the compilation switches that the various tools involved in the building of the executable should use.

-Since source names and locations are described into the project file, it is not necessary to use switches on the command line for this purpose (switches such as -I for gcc).
+Since source names and locations are described in the project file, it is not necessary to use switches on the command line for this purpose (switches such as -I for gcc).
 This removes a major source of command line length overflow.
-Clearly, the builders will have to communicate this information one way or another to the underlying compilers and tools they call but they usually use response files for this and thus should not be subject to command line overflows.
+Clearly, the builders will have to communicate this information one way or another to the underlying compilers and tools they call but they usually use response files for this and thus are not subject to command line overflows.

-Several tools are participating to the creation of an executable: the compiler produces object files from the source files; the binder (in the Ada case) creates an source file that takes care, among other things, of elaboration issues and global variables initialization; and the linker gathers everything into a single executable that users can execute.
-All these tools are known by the project manager and will be called with user defined switches from the project files.
-However, we need to introduce a new project file concept to express which switches to be used for any of the tools involved in the build.
+Several tools participate to the creation of an executable: the compiler produces object files from the source files; the binder (in the Ada case) creates a "source" file that takes care, among other things, of elaboration issues and global variable initialization; and the linker gathers everything into a single executable that users can execute.
+All these tools are known to the project manager and will be called with user defined switches from the project files.
+However, we need to introduce a new project file concept to express the switches to be used for any of the tools involved in the build.